The Frankenstein foods!

 If you’re within the United States, look for this stamp

-Certified organic foods are typically not allowed to be altered (genetically speaking), so this is why we often recommend them.
+Certified organic foods are typically not allowed to be altered (genetically speaking), so this is why I often recommend them.
 If you’re really looking to avoid all of those nasty GMOs, keep it organic, and REAL, as much as you can.

 Your chances of avoiding GMOs will be more in your favor if you stick to eating higher quality food, but it’s also important to note that it’s possible for even some organic selections to have “modified” ingredients.